apple/swift-system/NNNN-swift-system-io-uring.md

 	)
 )
 //batch submit 2 syscalls in 1!
-try ring.submitPreparedRequestsAndConsumeCompletions(minimumCount: 2) { (completion: consuming IOCompletion?, error, done) in
+try ring.submitPreparedRequestsAndConsumeCompletions(minimumCount: 2) { (completion: consuming Completion?, error, done) in
 	if let error {
 		throw error //or other error handling as desired
 	}